fermiPy/dmpipe/docs/install.rst

 -------------------

 These instructions cover installation with the ``pip`` package management tool.
-This will install fermipy and its dependencies into the python distribution that comes with the Fermi Science Tools.
+This will install dmpipe and its dependencies into the python distribution that comes with the Fermi Science Tools.
 First verify that you're running the python from the Science Tools